useblocks/sphinx-needs-enterprise/presentations/why_enterprise_license.rst

 And Sphinx-Needs-Enterprise?
 ----------------------------
-A collection of tools and scripts to embedded Sphinx-Needs inside companies tool environmens.
+A collection of tools and scripts to embedded Sphinx-Needs inside companies tool environments.

 ➔ One-Stop-Shop of Truth